DATA-Systems/E-MailRelay-Token-Updater/README.md

 `PS C:\> PSInstall-Module -Name Microsoft.Entra -AllowClobber`

 > [!NOTE]
-> Administrative rights may be needed, depending on your configuration.
+> * Administrative rights may be needed, depending on your configuration
+> * Depending on your PowerShell edition (core/destkop/windows) and Version you might need different Versions of the ExchangeOnlineManagement
+> * We have noticed, the current release v3.7.2 doesn't work in Windows PowerShell v5.1.
+It requires PowerShell (formerly known as PowerShell Core) [version 7](https://learn.microsoft.com/de-de/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5#install-powershell-using-winget-recommended) or newer instead.

 Then, download or clone one or both script(s):